 As the saying goes good fences make good neighbors.
 But what happens when one neighbor does not want to share in the cost of that new fence.
+As a certified fence builder we get asked all the time what to do with unruly neighbours.
 Well the answer is that depends.

 What Does the Fencing Law Say?